GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ## Overview

-!!!
-"What is a Stat Bondmate?"
+!!! note "What is a Stat Bondmate?"

     - All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart status.
     - Stat bondmates are -not- the same thing as story bondmates.
 The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, etc. Each stat bondmate increases a specific, fixed trait.
 For example, Abenius only increases STR and you will never recieve a stat bondmate copy of her that increases another trait like DEX or IQ.